TeamTeaMC/Ecliptic-Seasons/docs/source/en/compat.md

 Support in all versions, Mainly to provide the correct winter colours.

-### Simple Clouds

-Support in all versions, Mostly about fix crash if biome change predication.

 ### Cold Sweat

 Provide compatibility across all versions, mainly seasonal temperature changes, which will be configurable in Config.